dekz/dcrypt/README.md

 Create a buffer holding 16 bytes of random data:
     buffer = dcrypt.random.randomBytes(16)

-Create a new RSA Key Pair
+Create a new RSA Key Pair - no params is 1024 bytes and 65537 exponent default
     rsa = new dcrypt.keypair.newRSA(1024, 65537)

-Create a new ECDSA Key Pair
+Create a new ECDSA Key Pair - no params is default secp256k1 curve
     ecdsa = new dcrypt.keypair.newECDSA('secp256k1')

 Verify a signature with just a public key in PEM format